 The Jubilee Centre Framework for Character Education in Schools (hereafter: the Framework) sets out the Centre's position on character education, what it is, and why it is important.
 The Framework calls for all schools to make explicit how they go about developing pupils' character.
-It was first published in 2013, with this latest iteration (and the most widely used) revised in 2017.
+It was first published in 2013, revised in 2017, with this latest iteration updated again in 2022.